 Altus has unveiled what is sure to be the game of the year in 2020.
-The world is waiting for it to reach their corners of the globe.
+The world is waiting for it to reach its corners of the globe.
 Persona 5: The Royal, will be released in Japan in October of 2019.
 But, the western world will not see it until 2020.

 In 2016, Persona 5 was released for PS3 and PS4.
 While the games were in development for a very long time, when they hit, they rocked the virtual world.
 Altus earned a reputation for releasing major revisions to the game.
 Then to make it more agreeable, they added new characters and new features.
 If this bothered the fans, they kept it to themselves and they are lining up for the new version.
 But, players are a little concerned.
 They are hoping there will be no repeat of the revision battle.
 We do not delay so we are hoping everything will be ready for us.

 Reviews have given us tidbits of information about the new edition, and so far it seems to be the game everyone is talking about.
-The intro of the gives the gamer the feeling that it is the beginning of a very thick book filled with anticipation, twists, and turns.
+The intro gives the gamer the feeling that it is the beginning of a very thick book filled with anticipation, twists, and turns.
 Just when you think you have a handle on it, it turns again.

 As it always is, reviewers are across the board.
 There are those who love Persona 4 and see little difference, except when they are.
 You have those who say the fights are too hard and those who think they are too easy.
 So, let’s just take a look and you can decide for yourself if you want to hold on to your money for the 2020 release.